Katherine Bowers

 About

 Katherine Bowers is an expert in Russian literature and culture.
 Her research interests include genre, narrative, environmental humanities, imagined geography, and digital humanities.
-At UBC Dr Bowers directed the Centre for European Studies (2021-22) and is the lead and founder of the Eurasia Research Cluster.
+At UBC Dr Bowers directs the Centre for European Studies (2021-22, 2024-present) and is the lead and founder of the Eurasia Research Cluster.

 Teaching